What You Need to Know About USCIS Atlanta

 Atlanta USCIS Office Hours of Operation

 The Atlanta USCIS Office is open Monday through Friday from 7:00 a.m. to 3:30 p.m.
 Offices occasionally close due to inclement weather or emergencies.
-In the event of bad weather, you should verify it is open before visiting.
+In bad weather, you should verify it is open before visiting.
 Find current information on the Home page or the primary Office Closings page.

-The USCIS Atlanta address is 2150 Parklake Dr. NE, in Atlanta, GA 30345.
+The USCIS address in Atlanta is 2150 Parklake Dr. NE, in Atlanta, GA 30345.
 The USCIS Atlanta Support Center is at a different location.
-Jameel Manji, an experienced immigration attorney familiar with the area can provide additional information and counsel.
+Jameel Manji, an experienced immigration attorney familiar with the area, can provide additional information and counsel.